-With cuts in legal aid and the gradual inflation of lawyer’s fees, many people are having to fund their own legal cases, so if you think you can’t afford a lawyer even on a budget, you’re definitely not alone.
-Advice charities try to fill the gap but unless you qualify for legal aid they generally can’t help if you have to go to court.
-You’re unlikely to get pro bono (free) help unless you’re in a special situation so that your case is seen as of public interest.
+With cuts in legal aid and the gradual inflation of lawyer’s fees, many people are having to fund their own legal cases, so if you can’t afford a lawyer, you’re definitely not alone.
+Advice charities try to fill the gap but unless you qualify for legal aid they generally can’t help you prepare your case if you have to go to court.
+You’re unlikely to get pro bono help unless you’re in a special situation so that your case is seen as of public interest.

 Don’t despair.
 There are ways of getting legal help which may still make it affordable.
 The services of both solicitors and barristers have been changing in recent years and there are ways of still getting fully qualified legal help which will save you a substantial amount of the expense.
 Leaving aside ‘no win no fee’ and fixed fee services for this article, one way of saving on fees is to use a solicitor who will provide ‘unbundled’ legal services and another is direct instruction of your barrister.